 When you do override methods, they really are exactly what you would expect to find in any Perl 6 class.
-We have methods and signatures and can call other methods, probably provided by our base class.
+We have methods and signatures and can call other methods, probably provided by our base class like "reply" or "shutdown" for our IRC bot.